 Are Google Manufacturer Center and Google Merchant Center the Same Thing?

 With such similar naming, we can’t blame you for thinking the two might offer the same service!
 However, Google Merchant Center is an advertising tool that helps retailers upload their own accurate store, brand and product data from which Google Shopping and other Google services can pull to create advertising.

-On the other hand, Google Manufacturer Center allows manufacturers to provide information for resellers to use in actual listings to boost organic search results, drive conversions, and improve the customer experience.
+On the other hand, Google Manufacturer Center allows manufacturers to provide information for resellers to use in actual listings to boost more natural search results, drive conversions, and improve the customer experience.

 While they aren’t the same service, there is likely to be some overlap in the data that each uses and we strongly encourage you to interact with both as much as you can.

 Right now, Google Manufacturer Center is available to manufacturer and brand owner/licensees who sell products with GTINs, UPCs, orISBNs in at least one of the following areas: Argentina, Australia, Austria, Belgium, Brazil, Canada, Chile, Colombia, France, Germany, India, Ireland, Japan, Malaysia, Mexico, Netherlands, New Zealand, Philippines, Portugal, Singapore, South Africa, Spain, United Kingdom, and the United States.